ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ballerina: started HTTP/WS endpoint 0.0.0.0:9090
     ```
 3. If you want to perform log analysis then follow this step and step-4, else, please proceed to step 5.
    There are some logs added to the service, but these logs need to be pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.
-But the log package supports logging to console only, therefore the logs need to be redirected to a file as the first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 ('--observe' flag or passing configuration).
+But the log package supports logging to console only, therefore the logs need to be redirected to a file as the first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 (`--observe` flag or passing configuration).

-   Start Ballerina service -observe flag.
+   Start Ballerina service `--observe` flag.
    ```bash
    $ nohup ballerina run hello_service.bal --observe > ~/wso2-ballerina/workspace/ballerina.log &
    ```
-   Start Ballerina service with onfiguration file.
+   Start Ballerina service with configuration file.
    ```bash
    $ nohup ballerina run hello_service.bal --config <path-to-conf>/ballerina.conf > ~/wso2-ballerina/workspace/ballerina.log &
    ```